-By Daniel Janeway.
-Last Updated 16th June 2022.
+By Lewis Houston.
+Last Updated 2nd November 2023.
 Having personal data sent to the wrong person can be very distressing.
 Has sensitive or personal information about you been forwarded to a company or public body by mistake?
 Have you suffered financial or emotional harm as a consequence?
 You could claim damages for the mental anguish or financial damages this has created and our article explains how.

 At Public Interest Lawyers we can assist your search for compensation after an email or postal data breach.
 Read on to learn more about how a data breach specialist could evaluate your claim in minutes.
 Simply get in touch with our team on the contact details below.